DataDog/dd-sdk-android/dd-sdk-android/README.md

 #### Attributes

 Attributes are always in the form of a key-value pair.
 The value can be any primitive, String or Date.
-You can add attributes to a specific logger as follow:
+You can add attributes to a specific logger as follows:

 ```kotlin
     // This will add an attribute "version_code" with an integer value